technicalwajahat/assistant_blinds/README.md

 - **Text-to-Speech**: Reads aloud the content of PDF, text, or DOC files.
 - **File Upload**: Users can upload documents for instant conversion to speech.
 - **Simple UI**: A clean and accessible user interface built using Flutter.
-- **Cross-Platform**: Compatible with both Android and iOS devices.

 ## Tech Stack